ejstover/GreatMigration/README.md

 ## Hardware Conversion

-This page parses Cisco `show tech-support` files and lists user specified Juniper or other OEM replacement models.
+Collect Cisco `show tech-support` directly from switches via SSH and map the detected hardware to Juniper (or other vendor) replacements.

-1. **File area** – drag text files into the drop zone or click **Choose files** to open the hidden file selector.
+1. **Devices** – paste IPs or hostnames (one per line) for the devices to audit.
+1. **Credentials** – provide the shared username/password used to log into each target.
+Use the **Show** toggle beside the password field to temporarily reveal the value if needed.
+1. **Fetch hardware** – runs the `show tech-support` command against each device in parallel using Netmiko.
+The UI displays live status updates (including hostname discovery) while sessions complete.
+Connections honor generous timeouts and delay factors so high-latency global links and lengthy command output are handled gracefully.
-2. **Clear** – removes all uploaded results.
+1. **Clear** – resets the list of devices and collected results.
-3. **Download PDF** – appears after processing and exports a report of detected hardware.
+1. **Download PDF** – available after a successful run and exports the summarized hardware replacements.

-Each processed file shows the detected Cisco items and their suggested replacements.
+Each result groups the detected Cisco items, the discovered hostname, and suggested replacements.

 ## Hardware Replacement Rules